 - Kitchen Sink: Don’t rinse fats or cooking oils down your kitchen sink.
 Liquid fats can solidify in the cold pipes and create clogs.

 - Winter Pipe Care: To prevent damage from frozen pipes, insulate any pipes in unheated or exterior walls.
 Let water drip or trickle from faucets during extremely cold weather and open cabinet doors to help circulate warm air.

 - Plumbing Fixtures: Repair dripping faucets and leaking toilets.
 A faucet dripping at a rate of one drop per second wastes almost 2,800 gallons of water a year.
 A leaky toilet can waste over 73,000 gallons of water a year!

-- Toilet: Do not use your toilet as a trashcan.
-Do not flush facial tissue, cotton balls, condoms, make-up pads, sanitary products or diapers as they do not dissolve and can clog the lines.
-Keep a wastepaper basket in each bathroom and toss these items away.
+- Toilet: Make sure no one flushes trash items in the toilets, such as feminine hygiene products, facial tissues, wet wipes, or paper towels, as they do not dissolve and can clog the lines.
+Make sure to keep a wastepaper basket in each bathroom and toss these items away.